 Being self-focused after a stroke is not a personal failing or intentional behavior.
 It’s often a result of the physical and neurological changes that occur in the brain during and after a stroke.
 To grasp this phenomenon, we must examine how brain function is impacted and how those changes can shape behavior.

-When the flow of blood is interrupted—either from a blockage or internal bleeding—certain regions of the body’s control center no longer receive the oxygen and nutrients they need to function.
-This interruption leads to injury in the affected zone.
-What follows can vary widely, depending on how much harm was done and exactly where it happened.
-For instance:
+When blood flow is interrupted—either by a blockage or internal bleeding—certain areas of a control center no longer receive needed oxygen and nutrients.
+This lack of supply causes injury in affected regions.
+Effects vary widely depending on severity and location.

 What Causes People to Be Self-Centered?